CopernicaMarketingSoftware/Documentation/Publisher/en/accounts-and-users.md

 # Accounts and users
-Whether you're approaching Copernica software from the old Publisher environment or the new
+The user management module is the place where you can edit your own information, such as company name or credentials, and also create new logins for colleagues.
-MarketingSuite: the user management module is always available.
-Here, you can edit your own information, such as company name or credentials, and also create new logins for colleagues.
 This is also the place to manage access rights to your accounts.
 Copernica's account and user management may seem a little complicated.
 This is because Copernica works together with a close-knit network of partners.
 Among these are advertising agencies, writers and DM and IT companies that support users in using Copernica.
 All partners